-- 424 Acknowledgements.
-The author would like to thank the reviewers, Anonymous Referee #1 425 and Peter Kollmann (Applied Physics Laboratory, Johns Hopkins University), for very important 426 and fruitful comments and proposals to the paper. - Financial support.
-This work was supported by Russian Foundation for Basic Research RFFI grant No. 17-29-01022.
+Acknowledgements.
+The author would like to thank the anonymous referee and Peter Kollmann (Applied Physics Laboratory, Johns Hopkins University), who both reviewed the paper, for very important and fruitful comments and proposals regarding the paper.

+Financial support.
+This work was supported by Russian Foundation for Basic Research (grant no. 17-29-01022).